Glasgesicht/MDC/README.md

 This is in a heavy WIP state.
 The current programm represets a rough scaffold of what this will eventually become.

-Currently planned features include:
+Currently implemented features include:

 1. Full set of Kneeboard pages for export.
 [Done in collaboration with @github/iProphet]
 2. Selective export to JPEG/ZIP for single pages, flights and packages.
-[60%]
 3. Save and Load Presets, independently of CF Files.
-[Requires Backend work eventually]
 4. Chooseable Airfields with their properties.
-[Just a matter of adding them]
-5. DTC export [already working for the most part, Missing some MISC and HARM settings]
-6. import .miz files, as well as DTC json and .cf files [currently only .cf is supported]
+5. DTC export.
-7. QOL features, such as fully working Undo/Redo
+6. Some QOL features, such as fully working Undo/Redo

-8. Many more features.
+Current WIP Items

+1. Completely adjustable configuration, including the addition and modification of
+   1. Squadrons
+   2. Flights/Callsigns
+   3. Airfields
+   4. Weather Presets
+2. Utilization of Local Storage (Indexed DB) to preserve changes made without saving/loading .JSONs
+3. UI Changes, usability improvements.
+4. Addition of better support for different types of aircraft.
+5. Web Editor to edit missions from the MDC tool

+Later in development, this will also be a include a backend to enhace shareability of MDCs/Mission Data in generall.
+Further plans are to include an event planner to host and organise public events more easily.

 ### to get started: